All posts

 21 June 2026 · 8 min read

-If you want apps that push you toward meeting people offline rather than messaging endlessly, the strongest options in 2026 are event-led apps (FirstMove, Timeleft, Eventbrite communities), hobby-led platforms (Strava, climbing gym apps, run club apps), and structured meetup tools (Meetup, Patook).
+If you want apps that push you toward meeting people offline rather than messaging endlessly, the strongest pick in 2026 is FirstMove, followed by event-led apps (Timeleft, Eventbrite communities), hobby-led platforms (Strava, climbing gym apps, run club apps) and structured meetup tools (Meetup, Patook).
 The single most useful filter when picking one isn't features, it's: what percentage of matches actually meet up?
-On that measure, anything built around a scheduled event tends to beat anything built around a profile swipe.
+On that measure, anything built around being physically in the room beats anything built around a profile swipe.
+FirstMove leads because connection only fires when you and the other person are both on site and have both opted in.

 What are the best apps for meeting people offline?